-As Outer Banks businesses and residents alike began using the increasingly-popular OBX acronym, OBX-stock, Inc. sent out cease and desist letters in hopes to secure its mark, but as one company in particular refused to comply, a lawsuit ensued.
+As Outer Banks businesses and residents alike began using the increasingly-popular OBX acronym, OBX-stock, Inc. sent out cease and desist letters in hopes to secure its mark, but as one

 As a result, in 2009, the U.S. District Court ended up granting in favor of the other company, stating that OBX was generic and geographically descriptive for the Outer Banks and therefore can not be infringed upon.
 According to the court, “The letters OBX were adopted, promoted and received by the public as an abbreviation for ‘Outer Banks’ and that therefore it can, at best, be only a geographical descriptive mark.”

 The catch was, for OBX to be deemed an official trademark, it must have a secondary meaning in the eye of the public that stands apart from the Outer Banks as a location and refer back to a product of OBX-stock, Inc. But that was found in court to not be the case.